 If you are more adventurous and want to finish hiking the new 1.7 km South Boyer Loop, follow the new signs.
 This 93-acre property was purchased off of the Boyer Family in 2016 so that it could be protected in perpetuity.
 Volunteer Dave Moule gave of his time to create this hiking trail.
 You have two choices to do the trail loop: you can hike counter clockwise, which takes you down along the St. Joseph Channel shoreline, or hike clockwise which takes you up to the scenic lookout facing southwest over the islands in the St. Joseph Channel.
 Either way, you will finish the complete loop.
 This will take about an hour.
 You can then exit back onto Mink Point Road or double back along the trail to the parking lot.

-The Kensington Conservancy has future plans to add on more trails.
+The Kensington Conservancy has added on more trails.
 The new 1.7-km Boyer Loop is a welcomed addition to the original trails for a great afternoon outing.
 I can hardly wait to go back in the fall to see the colour of the leaves changing for a more colourful view.

 Hiking is fun, but come prepared.
 Good hiking shoes or boots are a must to protect your feet and ankles from sprains.
 I found it beneficial to use a walking stick for balance on these trails, as the terrain is very uneven and hilly.
 Bug spray prevents unwanted welts and bites.
 I always carry a whistle and bear spray just in case of any unwanted encounters.
 The only wildlife we encountered were a lot of birds, chipmunks, and squirrels.
 Lastly, carry water, as it is important to stay hydrated.